Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Initiative.md

 >
 > Tayla makes the roll.
 Another strong hit.
 She marks the harm as progress against the raider.
 He’s at ten progress.
 >
-> “I’ll try to End the Fight,” Tayla says, triggering the move that determines whether she’s defeated this raider (page 82).
+> “I’ll try to [[End the Fight]],” Tayla says, triggering the move that determines whether she’s defeated this raider.
 >
 > She makes the roll.
 A strong hit.
 The raider is out of this battle.
 >